Equitable cake-cutting: Run-time

 All the above procedures are continuous: the second requires a knife that moves continuously, the others requires a continuous plot of the two value measures.
 Therefore, they cannot be carried out in a finite number of discrete steps.

 This infinity property is characteristic of division problems which require an exact result.
 See Exact division#Impossibility.

 One cut - near-equitable division

 A near-equitable division is a division in which the partners' values differ by at most $\epsilon$, for any given $\epsilon>0$.
 A near-equitable division for two partners can be found in finite time and with a single cut.

 Finding an equitable division for three or more partners

-Moving knife procedure
+Moving knife procedures

 Austin's procedure can be extended to n partners.
 It gives each partner a piece with a subjective value of exactly $1/n$.
 This division is EQ, but not necessarily EX or EF or PE (since some partners may value the share given to other partners as more than $1/n$).

+There is another procedure, using n-1 moving knives, that can be used to find a connected equitable allocation for any ordering of the agents.